Early Years Pupil Premium

 An analysis of the performance of children in receipt of EYPP funding will be carried out by senior leaders and school governors throughout the year to ensure that individual and groups of children are making expected progress, identify any that may be at risk of underachieving and identify any areas within the Early Years Foundation Stage (EYFS) that may need to be focused upon.

 Ultimately we want the additional funding to have a measurable and long lasting impact on children’s learning and development, both now and in the future.

-If parents would like to discuss their child’s progress, or are concerned in any way about an aspect of provision for their child, they should share their concerns with their child’s key worker or the Head of School.
-This policy will be reviewed every two years.
+If parents would like to discuss their child’s progress, or are concerned in any way about an aspect of provision for their child, they should share their concerns with their child’s key worker or the Jayne Taylor, Headteacher.
+This policy will be reviewed yearly.